US long-term mortgage rates fall; 30-year average at 3.82%

 Continue Reading Below

 The declining rates have been a boon to potential purchasers in the spring home buying season, and the number of homeowners seizing the opportunity to refinance mortgages jumped this week.
-Mortgage buyer Freddie Mac says the average rate on the 30-year, fixed-rate mortgage dipped to 3.82% from 3.99% last week.
+Mortgage buyer Freddie Mac said Thursday the average rate on the 30-year, fixed-rate mortgage dipped to 3.82% from 3.99% last week.
 By contrast, a year ago the benchmark rate stood at 4.54%.

 The average rate for 15-year, fixed-rate home loans declined this week to 3.28% from 3.46%.